Jankaz2/movins/README.md

 # Movins

-### Backend server is turned off now because I am poor student and **AWS** is too expensive :smiley: The only thing you will see by clicking the link below is frontend (S3 is much cheaper than EBS :smiley:)
+### Backend server is turned off now because so the only thing you will see by clicking the link below is frontend (S3 is much cheaper than EBS :smiley:)
 Link to website: http://movins.com.s3-website.eu-central-1.amazonaws.com

 ## Table of contents 📓